On stable type IIA de-Sitter vacua with geometric flux: Introduction

 \end{itemize}

 The $T$-dual completions of the four-dimensional type II effective theories by including the (non-)geometric fluxes have been initiated in the toroidal context \cite{Aldazabal:2006up, deCarlos:2009fq, deCarlos:2009qm, Aldazabal:2010ef, Lombardo:2016swq, Lombardo:2017yme}, and a couple of interesting efforts have been initiated in establishing a concrete connection between the (non-)geometric ingredients of the two theories in \cite{Grana:2006hr, Benmachiche:2006df}, and a full mapping with the $T$-duality at the level of NS-NS non-geometric flux components and the two scalar potentials, has been presented in \cite{Shukla:2019wfo}.
 In \cite{Shukla:2019dqd}, it was shown that a geometric type IIA setup corresponds to a non-geometric type IIB under a set of $T$-dual transformations relating the fluxes and moduli of the two theories (e.g. see \cite{Shukla:2019wfo}).
 In fact many of the (geometric) type IIA de-Sitter no-go scenarios have been $T$-dualized to type IIB case with non-geometric fluxes \cite{Shukla:2019dqd}, which has refined the regime of de-Sitter search in various possible ways.
-By using $T$-dual transformations we present the corresponding type IIB model forming what we call a $T$-dual pair of type II models which help us realizing AdS/dS vacua according to the criteria of existence and stability as we have discussed.

 However, regarding the viability there remains a subtle and open issue.
 It is naively assumed that a consistent incorporation of the various (non-)geometric fluxes enriches the compactification backgrounds which creates better possibilities for model building, however one does not known how many and which type of fluxes can be simultaneously turned-on, respecting the various Bianchi identities and the tadpole cancellation conditions.
 In this regard, there have been two formulations for computing the Bianchi identities; the standard one mostly applicable to toroidal orientifolds involves fluxes with non-cohomology indices \cite{Shelton:2005cf, Ihl:2007ah, Aldazabal:2008zza}, while in the cohomology formulation fluxes are represented using the non-trivial cohomology indices \cite{Ihl:2007ah, Benmachiche:2006df, Grana:2006hr}.
 However, a mismatch between the two sets of Bianchi identities of these two formulations have been observed in \cite{Ihl:2007ah,Robbins:2007yv} and studied in some good detail in \cite{Shukla:2016xdy,Gao:2018ayp}.
 The additional unknown identities in the cohomology formulation, if they exist, might be relevant for our de-Sitter solution along with the recent studies performed in \cite{Blumenhagen:2015qda, Blumenhagen:2015kja,Blumenhagen:2015jva, Blumenhagen:2015xpa, Li:2015taa, Betzler:2019kon}.